What’s in an award? Recognising more than the tip of the iceberg

 Last week, however, I was invited to be Kineo’s ambassador for the City & Guilds Group’s Princess Royal Training Awards.
-(If you don’t know what they are - and based on my opening statement why would you? - have a read of this post about the awards from last year).
 Which made me take a moment to reflect on the whole award concept and ask myself the question - why do we put so much store in them?

 To gain an award – whether it’s a medal, certificate, standard or another kind of recognition - takes achievement, usually for something that’s quite outstanding; and outstanding achievement doesn’t come easily.
 To win a gold medal at the Olympics (which is in itself an award) requires years of hard work, dedication, skill, knowledge, practice and expertise.
 Gaining a vocational or specialism-based award is no different.

 It seems a shame, therefore, that it is the prize we celebrate and not the effort that went into winning it in the first place.

 So when I accepted to work with the PRTA team I decided to have a bit of dig into the stories that lay behind the awards.
 Last year the PRTA bestowed 34 awards on a broad range of organisations, large and small from all sectors.
 Reading about their work made me truly appreciate how much an award is really like an iceberg - what the world sees is a tiny proportion of what goes on beneath the water to achieve the standards and get the recognition.